marconetto/azadventures/chapter12/README.md

 ## 1. How to run the script

-Download the repository where the script is hosted:
+Download the git repository where the script is hosted:

 ```
 git clone https://github.com/marconetto/azadventures.git